viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 #### Check the caller of the collector function

-When creating your own filter module, it's required to check whether the data management service is the caller of the the function responsible for data capture to prevent unwanted effects on the filter state.
+When creating your own filter module, it's required to check whether the data management service is the caller of the function responsible for data capture to prevent unwanted effects on the filter state.

 You can achieve this by examining the `fromDataManagement` value within the `extra` argument passed to your filter function in your <file>color_filter.py</file> or <file>color_filter.go</file> file.